afairless/polars_add_columns_dynamically_fast/README.md

 1. Calculating each column sequentially one-by-one in a loop, then combining the columns into a dataframe
 2. Adding the command to calculate each column to a query string, then executing the entire query at one time

 The second method takes advantage of the Polars library's ability to parallelize its workloads and is shown in testing to be faster.
-A detailed description and results are available at the [notebook in this repository](https://github.com/afairless/polars_add_columns_dynamically_fast/blob/main/notebook/moving_average_timing.ipynb).
+A detailed description and results are available at the [notebook in this repository](https://github.com/afairless/polars_add_columns_dynamically_fast/blob/main/notebook/moving_average_timing.ipynb) or at the [webpage](https://afairless.com/add-columns-to-polars-dataframes-quickly/).